cocoatoucher/earthbound-narrative/README.md

-# Earthbound(1994) Narrative Flow Chart
+# Earthbound(1994) Narrative Flowchart
 [Earthbound Wikipedia](https://en.wikipedia.org/wiki/EarthBound)

-A narrative flow chart of Earthbound(Mother 2) game
+A narrative flowchart of Earthbound(Mother 2) game

 You can pan, zoom and easily navigate around the chart: